OpenZeppelin/defender-example-metatx-relay/README.md

 # Defender meta-transaction relayer proof-of-concept

-:warning: **Go to the [Defender meta-tx workshop](https://github.com/OpenZeppelin/workshops) for a more up-to-date version of implementing meta-txs using Defender Relayer and Autotasks!** :warning:
+:warning: **Go to the [Defender meta-tx workshop](https://github.com/OpenZeppelin/workshops) for a more up-to-date implementation of meta-txs using Defender Relayer and Autotasks!** :warning:

 Proof of concept for relaying meta transactions using a Defender Relayer via a GSNv2-compatible Trusted Forwarder.